Tyrrrz/Tyrrrz.me/src/data/blog-posts/monadic-parser-combinators/Post.md

 ## Wrapping up

 Parsing doesn't have to be a daunting and unapproachable task.
-Functional programming helps us model complex grammars as a composition of smaller functions which are fairly easy to reason about.
+Functional programming helps us model complex grammar as a composition of smaller functions which are fairly easy to reason about.
 And luckily we can do it in C# as well!

 If you're still thirsty for knowledge and want to see a slightly more complex example, check out [LtGt](https://github.com/Tyrrrz/LtGt/tree/csharp-sprache), an HTML processor (with CSS selectors!) that I've originally written using Sprache.